We Are The CalFresh Outreach Team

-I already applied for CalFresh and have questions on next steps
+I already applied for CalFresh and have questions on the next steps

-After applying with the Los Angeles Regional Food Bank, your application is submitted to the Los Angeles Department of Social Services (DPSS) and will then be processed.
+After applying with the Los Angeles Regional Food Bank or through the Los Angeles Department of Public Social Services (DPSS), your application will be processed.
 If you have a question about your application the best place to call is your caseworker at DPSS.
-A case worker will explain the program rules and help your household complete any parts of the application that have not yet been completed.
+A case worker will explain the program rules and help your household complete any part of the application that has not yet been completed.

-An interview is required before certifying your household to get CalFresh benefits.
+After the application is submitted, an interview is required for your household to receive CalFresh benefits.
 The interview can occur in the county office or by telephone.
-The interview may be held with the head of household, spouse, the authorized representative or any other responsible household family member.
-An interview is required annually.
+A follow-up interview is required annually.

 After the interview, the CalFresh office will send a Notice of Action letter.
 If your household does not qualify for CalFresh benefits, the notice will explain why.
-If your household does qualify, the notice will explain how much the CalFresh benefit will be for your household.
+If your household does qualify, the notice will explain the CalFresh benefit amount.
 It will also explain how many months you can receive CalFresh benefits (certification period) before being recertified.

 There are several ways you can help the Los Angeles Regional Food Bank spread awareness about CalFresh.